- View the glossary in Spanish

 Comprehensive Coverage: A health insurance plan that covers the full range of care that you may need.
 This may include preventive services (like flu shots), physical exams, prescription drugs, and doctor or hospital care.

-Deductible: People with health insurance may have to pay for a portion of their health care services.
-The deductible is the amount that you may have to pay for health care services before the health insurance plan begins to pay.
 For example, if your deductible is $500, your plan won’t pay anything until you’ve paid $500 for health care services covered by your health plan.
 After that, your health insurance plan will pay for services.

 Deductions: Certain expenses that you are allowed to subtract from your income to reduce your taxes.

-Dependent: A person who relies on someone else—usually a family member—for financial support.
+Dependent: A person who relies on someone else (usually a family member) for financial support.
 A dependent is someone you include on your tax form, even if that person doesn’t live with you.

 Determination: A decision made by your insurance provider about your health insurance coverage.
 For example, your health insurance provider may decide not to pay for a service you received.

 Eligible Immigration Status: Some immigrants are eligible for (allowed to get) Medicaid or buy health insurance through the Marketplace.
 The rules for who is eligible are different for Medicaid and the Marketplace.
 A family may have some members who are eligible and others who are not because of their immigration status.
+(See Eligibility, Medicaid, Marketplace)

 Employed: Someone who has a paid job.